 So, in order to solve SLAE by inverse matrix method, first of all one need to check, that inverse matrix does exist and then find it and multiply by the vector B.

 The purpose of our online calculator is to solve SLAE by inverse matrix method.
 The calculator finds the step by step solution.
 The SLAE's equations are entered in their natural form.
-The equation's coefficient might be not only number and fractions, but also the parameters - in this case the calculator gives solution is common form.
+The equation's coefficient might be not only numbers and fractions, but also the parameters.
+In the latter case the calculator gives solution in the common form.